Point Values, Lottery Numbers & Selection Appointments

 Students’ and groups' appointment times are posted to the Registration Summary page of the Housing Application in the Housing Portal after registration has closed.

 Rooms can be selected any time between your assigned appointment time and the end of Room Selection.
-However, we encourage students to select as early as possible in order to have the most options to choose from.
+However, students should select as early as possible in order to have the most options.

 Students will receive an email when appointment times become available.
 Please see the Housing Calendar for dates.